 Welcome to the Diabesity Weight Loss and Hormonal Healing Solutions Series Program – Episode 2 Replay & Recap.
 In this diabesity documentary module/episode 2, you will discover the breakthrough science behind your setpoint weight.
 You will also see how over 1,300 studies and top Doctors at Harvard Medical School reveal that an “elevated setpoint” is […]

 Welcome to the Diabesity Weight Loss and Hormonal Healing Solutions Series Program — Episode 1 Replay & Recap.
 Diabesity.
 If you have never heard this term but think it sounds vaguely familiar, there’s a reason for that.
-The term, “diabesity,” is a blend of two words: diabetes and obesity.
+The term “diabesity” is a blend of two words: diabetes and obesity.
 Diabesity is a condition in which […]

 Diabesity (obesity + diabetes) is a worldwide epidemic that government health officials, medical doctors, and nutrition experts have been trying to reverse.
-Despite their best efforts, however, the numbers of people with diabesity continues to grow.
+Despite their best efforts, however, the number of people with diabesity continues to grow.
 Learning how to reverse diabesity is important because of the tragic health and financial consequences of this disease.
 Diabesity […]

 Hundreds of millions of people want to know how to reverse type 2 diabetes and obesity these days.
 That’s because both of these diseases have reached epidemic proportions.
-The Centers for Disease Control (CDC) reports an estimated 30.3 million Americans have diabetes, and another 84.1 million have prediabetes.
-But the numbers of those with diabetes […]
+The Centers for Disease Control (CDC) reports an estimated 30.3 million Americans to have diabetes, and another 84.1 million have prediabetes.
+But the numbers of those with […]

 What is diabesity?
 Many people are asking this question these days.
 The word sounds vaguely familiar, but they can’t quite place it.
 So, they ask themselves, what is diabesity?
 When their minds can’t come up with an answer, they ask SANE!
-There, they will find many articles that answer their question, what is this disease […]
+There, they will find many articles that answer their question, what is this disease, […]

 If you’ve been wondering how to prevent type 2 diabetes, you’re not alone.
 In 2015, 23.1 million American adults were diagnosed with diabetes, and 7.2 million were undiagnosed.
 Though huge, these numbers do not even come close to the estimated 84.1 million Americans who have prediabetes.
 Prediabetes is a condition in which blood sugar levels […]